 Automated Client Deployment

 At sites that have a large number of KeyAccess client installs to perform, manually running the client installer on each computer may be impractical.
-This document references some techniques, tools, and documentation that facilitates large scale deployment.
+This document references some techniques, tools, and documentation that facilitate large scale deployment.
 These are overviews and examples, your environment may have specific considerations related to these methods.

 If you already have the client deployed and are simply looking to push out updates, please also reference our Client Self Update documentation.